-Whereas the MEESO consortium foresees the involvement and participation of human participants as part of the project's research, this section aims to highlight that no ethical issues will result from the undertaking of such research activities.
-In the course of the MEESO project, social scientific research with human participants will be undertaken in the form of surveys, face-to-face interviews and interactive formats such as round table or focus group discussions and workshops.
+Whereas the MEESO consortium implement the involvement and participation of human participants as part of the project's research, this section aims to highlight that no ethical issues result from the undertaking of such research activities.
+In the course of the MEESO project, social scientific research with human participants is undertaken in the form of surveys, face-to-face interviews and interactive formats such as round table or focus group discussions and workshops.